Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  - [x] Updated the code for listBuckestObjects to return the ObjectCount with searchCount in the response.
  - [x] worked on the search function for the buckets(displaying the objects in the right hierarchy).

+### Teusday 31-12-2024
+- [x] Updated the code for listBucketObjects - debuuged the searh operation and its returning response from till the end.